Like any other type of pet, dogs can exhibit territorial behavior, particularly regarding meals.

 There are various reasons why this could become a problem: first, the people who live with the dog could be at risk of getting bitten, and second, it could cause your dog to become possessive in other aspects of its life.

-There are strategies on how to stop food aggression in dogs, including providing them with the appropriate training and taking steps to manage their behavior.
+Strategies to stop food aggression in dogs include providing them with the appropriate training and taking steps to manage their behavior.

 You also have the option of taking action to avoid it happening completely.
 Continue reading if you want to learn more.